 - The next kind of tray would include multiple kinds of balls of various sizes, weights, textures and colors.
 Discussion could focus on the similarities and differences of the balls.

 The school year will begin with the children arriving on Monday.
-We have worked hard this summer to get ready for the new school environment to ensure the best environmental and learning supports to meet Kevin’s visual needs as assessed on the Christine Roman-Lantzy CVI Range (2007).
+We have worked hard this summer to get ready for the new school environment to ensure the best environmental and learning supports to meet Kevin’s visual needs.

 I am so thrilled to be working with a new teacher who already excited to embrace the student with CVI in her classroom.
 This child has the added learning profile of a child with deafblindness.
 Even with CVI, vision is his primary way to assess learning.